ssstolk/onto2ids/README.md

   * select a CSV file containing information on the ontology; adhering to a specific structure (*)
 * The IDS is automatically generated and downloaded as a file

 (*) See the example CSV of (a part of) the [Waternet ontology](https://otl.waternet.nl) in the subfolder "onto/waternet".
-This folder also includes the SPARQL query used to obtain that CSV and the results of the transformation to the JSON importdatamodel of the bSDD.
+This folder also includes the SPARQL query used to obtain that CSV and the results of the generation of the IDS.